mglaredo/moodle-block_boaidp/README.txt

-README for boaidp, version 1.3
+README for boaidp, version 2.0
-March 14th, 2012
+July 17th, 2013

-This is an implementation of Moodle's Block for preloading (in a bulk and automation mode) of metadata associated to Moodle's Courses and their further edition (in a manually mode).
+This is the new implementation of Moodle's Block for metadata associated to Moodle's Courses and their further edition (in a manually mode).
+At this basic version only static predefined fields are present on block instance configuration.
+No dynamic creation of metadata schema.
+No additional tables.
+No preload fields values (users must fill manually).

 The main aims of these metadata is to serve as basis (Data Provider) for OAI-PMH 2.0 Harvester implementations.